toohotz/HTZNetworkingManager/README.md

 }
 ```

-## Todo
-- Integrate JSON response handling

 ### Credits

-Much goes out to the Alaofire Software Foundation for being the bedrock of how this framework wrapper functions.
+Much goes out to the Alamofire Software Foundation for being the bedrock of how this framework wrapper functions.